Organize a kid's room?

-Instead, cut down on the fly-bys by putting items that she plays with together in a single storage box, plastic bins, or storage container.
+Instead, cut down on the fly-bys by putting items that she plays with together in a single storage box, plastic bin, or storage container.

-Use all the kid-accessible areas in the room when you organize kids bedrooms to keep items in reach: Store bins of toys under beds, in stacking crates in closets, hanging on the backs of doors, on shelves, etc.
+Use all the kid-accessible areas in the room when you organize kids bedrooms.
+Store bins of toys under beds; in stacking crates in closets; hanging on the backs of doors; and on shelves.